aliahazm/Richi-Ordering-System/README.md

 ## YouTube Presentation Link

 ## Mock Up Link
 The user interface design and protyping has been designed and developed with Adobe XD software.
+Additionally, the mock up protyping can be tested through the link provided as follows:

 [Richi Ordering System Mock Up](https://xd.adobe.com/view/b67f2a9b-1de6-40ee-86bf-301dff9aaff5-e32c/)